Application & Admission Requirements Doctoral Programme

 Can I participate in the doctoral programme with a full-time job?

-No. The doctorate is the highest academic degree that can be earned in Germany.
+Unfortunately, you can't.
+The doctorate is the highest academic degree that can be earned in Germany.
 It requires a high degree of commitment and resilience as well as sufficient time resources.
 For many, the doctorate is in itself a full-time job.
 Therefore, we strongly recommend a part-time workload of 20 - 30 hours per week.
 A regular workload of more than 20 hours per week should be well considered.
 Clarify with your employer whether you can use parts of your working hours for your doctorate.
-Ideally, your employer will also be interested in your research results, so that the synergy effects between work and doctorate are great.
+Ideally, your employer will show interest in your research outcomes, maximizing the synergy between your work and doctoral studies.

-I am currently unemployed and looking for work.
-Can I still apply?
+I am currently unemployed and actively seeking opportunities.
+Can I still submit an application?